piggymoney/invoicing/TASK.md

         }

 Ideally the external endpoint can be configured by the external reporting team by interacting with the API directly, rather than having to contact us once we have deployed the feature.

+For testing, you can use the `receiver.py` script as a very simple web server that will print out whatever it receives.
+It's another flask app and runs in much the same way as the microservice itself.